“Poor in Spirit”

 The publican, in Jesus’ parable, realized his own spiritual poverty and he “went down to his house justified” rather than the self-righteous Pharisee (Luke 18:9–14).
 There is no room in the kingdom of heaven for the proud, the self-satisfied, and the self-righteous.
 Christ calls the poor in heart to exchange their poverty for the riches of His transforming grace.

-Christ often taught this truth about the kingdom of His grace in the parables of the Tares, the Mustard Seed, the Leaven, the Dragnet (Matt.
-13:24, 31, 33, 47), and many others.
+Christ often taught this truth about the kingdom of His grace in the parables of the Tares, the Mustard Seed, the Leaven, the Dragnet (Matthew 13:24, 31, 33, 47), and many others.
 God is perfect and He is eager to impart His character to all that seek Him with all their hearts.
-“Behold, I stand at the door, and knock: if any man hears my voice, and opens the door, I will come in to him, and will eat with him, and he with me” (Rev. 3:20).
+“Behold, I stand at the door, and knock: if any man hears my voice, and opens the door, I will come in to him, and will eat with him, and he with me” (Revelation 3:20).

 In His service,